Espanol

 Service Address: 7500 Amarillo RoadDublin, CA, 94568

 Description: Relationship-based early intervention services provided to infants and toddlers with disabilities and developmental delays, and their families.
 Infant Development Specialists collaborate with care providers in their homes, communities, and/or child care settings to support development and positive relationship development.
-We also offer an inclusive community play group and community outings.
+We also offer inclusive community play groups and community outings.
 Participation is voluntary and free of charge.

 Agency Name: Alameda County Fathers Corps